2024, ISBN: 9781101875100

 ISBN: 9781101875100

-From the National Book Award-winning author of "Just Kids: " an unforgettable odyssey into the mind of this legendary artist, told through the prism of cafEs and haunts she has visited an… Mehr…
+"National Best Seller From the National Book Award-winning author of Just Kids : an unforgettable odyssey of a legendary artist, told through the prism of the cafés and haunts she has wor… Mehr…

-From the National Book Award-winning author of "Just Kids: " an unforgettable odyssey into the mind of this legendary artist, told through the prism of cafEs and haunts she has visited and worked in around the world.
-"M Train" is a journey through eighteen "stations."
-It begins in the tiny Greenwich Village cafE where Smith goes every morning for black coffee, ruminates on the world as it is and the world as it was, and writes in her notebook.
-We then travel, through prose that shifts fluidly between dreams and reality, past and present, across a landscape of creative aspirations and inspirations: from Frida Kahlo's Casa Azul in Mexico, to a meeting of an Arctic explorer's society in Berlin; from the ramshackle seaside bungalow in New York's Far Rockaway that Smith buys just before Hurricane Sandy hits, to the graves of Genet, Plath, Rimbaud, and Mishima.
-Woven throughout are reflections on the writer's craft and on artistic creation, alongside signature memories including her life in Michigan with her husband, guitarist Fred Sonic Smith, whose untimely death was an irremediable loss.
-For it is loss, as well as the consolation we might salvage from it, that lies at the heart of this exquisitely told memoir, one augmented by stunning black-and-white Polaroids taken by Smith herself.
-"M Train" is a meditation on endings and on beginnings: a poetic tour de force by one of the most brilliant multiplatform artists at work today.
-Media > Book<
+National Best Seller From the National Book Award winning author of Just Kids: an unforgettable odyssey of a legendary artist, told through the prism of the cafés and haunts she has worked in around the world.
+It is a book Patti Smith has described as a roadmap to my life.
+M Train begins in the tiny Greenwich Village café where Smith goes every morning for black coffee, ruminates on the world as it is and the world as it was, and writes in her notebook.
+Through prose that shifts fluidly between dreams and reality, past and present, and across a landscape of creative aspirations and inspirations, we travel to Frida Kahlo s Casa Azul in Mexico; to a meeting of an Arctic explorer s society in Berlin; to a ramshackle seaside bungalow in New York s Far Rockaway that Smith acquires just before Hurricane Sandy hits; and to the graves of Genet, Plath, Rimbaud, and Mishima.
+Woven throughout are reflections on the writer s craft and on artistic creation.
+Here, too, are singular memories of Smith s life in Michigan and the irremediable loss of her husband, Fred Sonic Smith.
+Braiding despair with hope and consolation, illustrated with her signature Polaroids, M Train is a meditation on travel, detective shows, literature, and coffee.
+It is a powerful, deeply moving book by one of the most remarkable multiplatform artists at work today.
+Buch, Knopf, N.Y. / Penguin Random House<

 Es werden 140 Ergebnisse angezeigt.
 Vielleicht möchten Sie Ihre Suchkriterien verfeinern, Filter aktivieren oder die Sortierreihenfolge ändern.